nkp1111/ecommerce/README.md

 # E-commerce project

-- E-commerce project built with next, sanity, react
+- E-commerce project built with next, sanity, react and stripe for allowing real time payment.

 ## Table of contents